This article provides a step-by-step guideline for how to practice slow breathing in order to reduce long-term anxiety and increase relaxation.

 4. As you inhale, push your belly/stomach out and feel your stomach expand with your hand.

 5. Once you have fully inhaled, take a short 1 second pause while holding your breath.

 6. Now – slowly exhale through pursed lips to regulate the release of air while squeezing your belly/tummy (Note: Try to exhale twice as slowly as you inhale).

 This is a basic outline I use for the slow breathing exercise, but you can adjust some things to fit your tastes.

 For example, it’s not necessary to have your hands positioned over your chest and stomach, although I do find this easier for guiding my breathe “deep enough” into my lungs.
 If you do this exercise properly, your stomach should rise after a deep inhalation and fall after a deep exhalation.

 You can also technically do this exercise while sitting down or standing up, but to maximize your relaxation you should really do it while laying down comfortably.

 Conditioning yourself to be less anxious

 By making it a routine to practice these anxiety reducing techniques, we can begin to slowly condition ourselves to be less anxious of a person.
 Even just taking 15 minutes every day (or every other day) can have long-term effects on our anxiety and stress levels throughout our everyday life.

-In addition to this slow breathing exercise, The Shyness and Social Anxiety System also covers 2 other relaxation techniques that can help you combat your anxiety: progressive muscle relaxation and meditation.
-I plan to cover both of these techniques in the near future (you can stay updated by joining my newsletter).
+In addition to this slow breathing exercise, The Shyness and Social Anxiety System also covers 2 other relaxation techniques that can help you combat your anxiety: progressive muscle relaxation and mindfulness meditation.